-The provisions of Article 33 of the United Nations Charter (Article 33 of the United Nations Charter) as a generally recognised guideline, Article 45 of Law Number 30 of 1999 on Arbitration and Alternative Dispute Resolution, and actual practises of the Indonesia National Board of Arbitration provide the legal foundation for the hybrid arbitration process (BANI).
-The advantages of employing the hybrid arbitration technique include the provision of a definitive judgement, the fact that it is less expensive and more efficient than going to court or arbitration, and the flexibility of the procedure's ability to help resolve issues (Purwanto, Fitriani, R. A.,Serah, Y. A.,Astono, A., & Marsalena, W. S. ,2022)...
-Hybrid arbitration has a number of drawbacks, including the possibility that the parties would not agree to settle their differences amicably, that they will be exposed to legal challenges and concerned that the arbitrator may show up prejudiced.
-Due to the fact that the hybrid arbitration method combines arbitration and mediation, it is actually not all that different from the traditional arbitration method for resolving civil disputes.
+The provisions of Article 33 of the United Nations Charter (Article 33 of the United Nations Charter) as a generally recognized guideline, Article 45 of Law Number 30 of 1999 on Arbitration and Alternative Dispute Resolution, and actual practices of the Indonesia National Board of Arbitration provide the legal foundation for the hybrid arbitration process (BANI).
+The advantages of employing the hybrid arbitration technique include the provision of a definitive judgement, the fact that it is less expensive and more efficient than going to court or arbitration, and the flexibility of the procedure's ability to help resolve issues (Purwanto, Fitriani, R. A.,Serah, Y. A.,Astono, A., & Marsalena, W. S., 2022).
+Hybrid arbitration has several drawbacks, including the possibility that the parties would not agree to settle their differences amicably, that they will be exposed to legal challenges and that the arbitrator may show up prejudiced.
+Due to the fact that the hybrid arbitration method for resolving civil disputes.
 The sole distinction is whether mediation or arbitration is employed as the first conflict settlement process.
 In Indonesia, the hybrid approach is still being used as a dispute-resolution technique.